hypersurge/tweezer/README.md

 var l_currentValue = TweenFactory.createTween( l_currentTime, l_startValue, l_changeInValue, l_duration, l_easeType, l_tweenType );
 ```

-For real-world implementations local variables need not be used, they are shown here for ease of explanation.
+Please note, for real-world implementations local variables need not be used, they are shown here for ease of explanation.

+## Features

 The following Easing Types are included: